cisagov/ScubaGear/baselines/exo.md

 Microsoft Exchange Online provides users easy access to their email and supports organizational meetings, contacts, and calendars.

-Many admin controls for Exchange Online are found in the [Exchange admin center](https://admin.exchange.microsoft.com/).
-However, several of the security features for Exchange Online are shared between Microsoft products and are configured in either the [Microsoft 365 Defender](https://security.microsoft.com/) or the [Microsoft 365 compliance](https://compliance.microsoft.com) admin centers.
+Many admin controls for Exchange Online are found in the **Exchange admin center**.
+However, several of the
+security features for Exchange Online are shared between Microsoft products and are configured in either the **Microsoft 365 Defender portal** or **Microsoft 365 Purview compliance portal** admin centers.
 Generally speaking, the use of Microsoft Defender is not strictly required for this baseline.
 When noted, alternative products may be used in lieu of Defender, on the condition that they fulfill these required baseline